endingwithali/blog.ali.dev/_posts/2018-02-22-stolen-laptop.md

 Where'd you go?

 ---
 If you follow me on any of my social media accounts, you'll know that 2018 has been less than nice to me.
-I was sick for the first week (and coming into it), I bought an external monitor that was shattered (not my fault, it came that way), accidentally dyed my hair purple, and a few other things.
+I was sick for the first week, I bought an external monitor that was shattered (not my fault, it came that way), accidentally dyed my hair purple, and a few other things.

 <pre style="margin:0; padding-top:2em;">
 <img class="centered" src="/assets/images/posts/2018-2-shattered-screen.jpg" style="height:400px;" alt="[Image of Shattered Screen]"/><center>The external monitor that was shattered upon arrival.